adobe/helix-test-content-onedrive-auth/README.md

 This example is _not_ meant to be published with Helix Pages, it is meant for "full Helix" users that want to use custom publishing code, VCL extensions etc.

-This means that you need Adobe I/O Runtime and Fastly credentials to publish this example.
+This means that you need Adobe I/O Runtime and Fastly credentials to publish this example, as described below.

-TODO: point to the Getting Started guide

 ## Publishing this example
-To publish this repository use the `hlx clean`, `hlx build`, `hlx package` and `hlx deploy` commands described in the [hlx command documentation](https://www.project-helix.io/client/README.html).
+To publish this repository use the `hlx clean`, `hlx build`, `hlx package` and `hlx deploy` commands described in the [Helix command line documentation](https://www.project-helix.io/client/README.html).

 For now, you'll need to fork this repository for publishing, as `hlx deploy` modifies the `helix-config.yaml` file to point to your deployed code on Adobe I/O Runtime, and you need to commit those changes for the Helix services to find that code.

-TODO

-## TODO
-This example should demonstrate:

-* custom code: add src folder with html.htl & html.pre.js
-* separate code and content: add helix-config.yaml
-* proxy strain

 ## Automated tests
 The tests, executed by `npm install ; npm test` as well as